opper-ai/opper-webagent/README.md

-# Opperator

-## A scriptable compound AI web agent that headlessly and autonomously executes tasks on the web
+# Opperator - A scriptable compound AI web agent

 🌐 We built Opperator as a proof of concept for a new class of AI agents that can run headlessly and autonomously, focusing on automating tasks on the web.